 Llama 2: Open Foundation and Fine-Tuned Chat Models

-OpenAI's blog
+OpenAI's blog Qwen2.5 Technical Report

 DeepSeek-V3 Technical Report

-Mar.
-6th Lecture 11: Prompt Engineering Best practices for prompt engineering with OpenAI API
+Oct.
+17th Lecture 6: Prompt Engineering Best practices for prompt engineering with OpenAI API

 prompt engineering

-How to better prompt LLMs? [slide] [Prompt_engineer]
+How to better prompt LLMs?
+[Prompt_engineer]

-Mar.
-7th Tutorial 3: Prompt Engineering [Colab]
+Oct.
+17th Tutorial 3: Prompt Engineering [Colab]

-Mar.
-13th Lecture 13: LLMs as agents ToolBench
+Oct.
+24th Lecture 7: LLMs as agents ToolBench

 AgentBench